 I’m very pleased with the quality of the handle and diamond rod but especially the ceramic rod.
 I only wish that Work Sharp had an alternative option with a more extended version of 10 to 12 inches and instead of the angle guide a finger guard.
 Since the rods are detachable, I wish to have an upgrade option to change the angle-guided handle with a finger guard’s handle.
 With this simple change, you have a honing rod that is suitable for more experienced users and professional cooks.
 It would be my go-to honing rod if Work Sharp included this alternative option.
 The ceramic rod alone is the best I have used so far.

 NA: WORK SHARP

 N O T E S:

 The MicroForge is a good feature but hard to explain.
 It is best to test it on a cheap lower Rockwell knife of 56 or lower and see the effect for yourself.
 The amount of force applied will also affect cutting performance and edge retention.
-Due to the Micro-serrations is is not good to do a paper cutting test that does not represent the actual usage of the MicroForge.
-The MicroForge is great for root vegetables and increase edge retention and prevents rolling on softer steel.
+Due to the Micro-serrations, it is not good to do a paper cutting test that does not represent the actual usage of the MicroForge.
+The MicroForge is great for root vegetables and increases edge retention and prevents rolling on softer steel.